airbytehq/airbyte/docs/deploying-airbyte/integrations/ingress.md

 # Ingress

 :::tip
-If you are using `abctl` to manage your deployment then a nginx ingress is provided for you.
+If you are using `abctl` to manage your deployment, a nginx ingress is automatically provided for you.
 There is no need to provision an additional ingress.
 :::

 To access the Airbyte UI, you will need to manually attach an ingress configuration to your deployment.